 2017 Northern Lite 9-6-Q SE

 With that completed, I took a large cutting board and screwed on rubber grommets in all four corners to hold it in place.
-The cutting board goes in and over the sink for cutting vegetables and meals prep.
-There is a one inch gap to easily drop in any preparation tailings or wipe liquid into the sink.
+The cutting board goes in and over the sink for cutting vegetables and meal prep.
+There is a one-inch gap to easily drop in any preparation tailings or wipe liquid into the sink.

 Finally, I screwed a paper towel holder in easy reach above the stove.